-Next, when things have become less than God intended they should be.
-They have become smaller.
+Next, suppose that things have become less than God intended they should be.
 God intended something full, great, and things have become smaller than He intended.
-And the history of things is the history of that tendency - more than a tendency, a real working - in man's reducing both God and God's things to his own human measure; bringing everything of God, and God Himself, within the compass of man; reducing God to man in measure; making God less than He is, and the things of God less than they really are.
+And the history of Christianity is the history of that tendency - it is more than a tendency, a real working - in man's reducing both God and God's things to his own human measure; bringing everything of God, and God Himself, within the compass of man; man reducing God to himself in measure; making God less than He is, and the things of God less than they really are.
 We can see how that has gone on and is all the time going on, as a trend, as a tendency, as some working.
-And always, always we're near that peril of things becoming less than God meant them to be.
-God intended something great, something very great and here is loss, or the peril of loss, reduction; things becoming smaller, losing something.
+And we are always near that peril of things becoming less than God meant them to be.
+God intended something very great; and here is loss, or the peril of loss, reduction; things becoming smaller, losing something.

-And whenever the Lord sees that working, or that peril becoming very real, He introduces the Cross.
-And travail begins, and distress, and suffering.
-Everything comes into a realm of uncertainty and weakness and question.
-The Cross is introduced and a sense of failure and despair is written, "We are not going on, we are not going through".
-God intended something great, and it has lost something of that greatness, or failed to go through to that greatness; it's become something smaller than He intended.
-He's not going to allow that.
-I repeat, He reacts.
-And oh, what tremendous reactions in this very connection history shows.
-You take just the illustrative case of Israel.
-See, while Israel was a chosen people, taken out of the nations for God, God never, never intended Israel to become something in themselves!
+Whenever the Lord sees that working, or that peril, becoming very real, He introduces the Cross, and travail begins, and distress, and suffering; everything comes into a realm of uncertainty and weakness and question.
+A sense of failure and despair is written - We are not going on, we are not going through.
+God intended something great, and it has lost something of that greatness, or failed to go through to that greatness; it has become something smaller than He intended.
+He is not going to allow that; He reacts.
+And oh, what tremendous reactions history shows in this very connection.

+Take just the illustrative case of Israel.
+While Israel was a chosen people, taken out of the nations for God, God never, never intended Israel to become something in themselves.
 He never intended that Israel should be the beginning and the end of all His work.
-He intended Israel to be a 'light to the Gentiles'; to be a testimony to all the nations to God; to be a ministry, a missionary instrument, to all peoples, that all nations should walk in their light, or come into the light of God as amongst them.
-They were raised up, not for themselves as an end, but for the whole world; God's apostolic nation, to evangelise the nations with the knowledge of God.
+He intended Israel to be a 'light to the Gentiles'; to be a testimony to God to all the nations; to be a ministry, a missionary instrument, to all peoples, that all nations should walk in their light, or come into the light of God as amongst them.
+They were raised up, not for themselves as an end, but for the whole world, as God's apostolic nation, to evangelize the nations with the knowledge of God.

 What did Israel come to?
-To despise the nations, to call them 'dogs', to shut them out, and shut themselves in from the nations, and have nothing whatever to do with them; to look upon them as something to be despised, to be rejected, to be cut off.
-"We are the people; everything begins and ends with us..." - something smaller than God intended, and there's no hope in that direction.
-The end of that story is Israel, while of that mind, must be put aside, broken, smashed, brought to despair, to hopelessness.
-And how true it was!
-How true it was.
-Something less than God intended, and becoming something in themselves.
+To despise the nations; to call them 'dogs', to shut them out, and shut themselves in from the nations, and have nothing whatever to do with them; to look upon them as something to be despised, to be rejected, to be cut off.
+'We are the people; everything begins and ends with us.'
+The nation became something smaller than God intended, and there is no hope in that direction.
+The end of the story is that Israel, while of that mind, must be put aside, be broken, smashed, brought to despair, to hopelessness.